dfadeeff/RestAPIHackerRank/README.md

 # RestAPIHackerRank

-## Repository contains solutions to the two problems offered in Rest API (intermediate) by HackerRank
+## Repository contains solutions to the problems offered in Rest API (intermediate) by HackerRank